Willie Peyote: Musical career

-2011-2014: First Releases
+2011–2014: First releases

-Between 2011 and 2012 he released a trilogy of EPs on SoundCloud entitled Manuale del giovane nichilista (Manual for a young nihilist).

-On 10 December 2013 he released his first studio album, Non è il mio genere, il genere umano, (Humankind is not my kind) for free download online.
+Between 2011 and 2012, Peyote released a trilogy of EPs on SoundCloud titled Manuale del giovane nichilista (lit.
+'Manual for a Young Nihilist').
+On 10 December 2013, he released his first studio album, Non è il mio genere, il genere umano (lit.
+'Humankind is Not My Kind'), for free download online.
 The album was later re-released in a physical CD format the following 24 June.

-2015-2016: Educazione sabauda

-His second album, Educazione sabauda (Savoy education), was released in 2015, to positive critical response.
+His second album, Educazione sabauda (lit.
+'Savoy Education'), was released in 2015, to positive critical response.
 The album contains a number of references to important names in hip hop, rock, and songwriting, including Cypress Hill, The Clash, and Francesco Guccini.

-On 23 April 2017 he performed on the show Che tempo che fa and the song Io non sono razzista ma...
-(I am not racist but...) provoked criticism from journalist Maurizio Belpietro who wrote in the newspaper La Verità that Willie Peyote had accused the whole nation of xenophobia.
+On 23 April 2017, he performed on the show Che tempo che fa and the song Io non sono razzista ma... (lit.
+'I'm not racist, but...') provoked criticism from journalist Maurizio Belpietro who wrote in the newspaper La Verità that Willie Peyote had accused the whole nation of xenophobia.

-2017-2018: Sindrome di Tôret

-On 6 October 2017 he released his third album, Sindrome di Tôret, the name of which is a pun on the condition Tourette's syndrome and the Piedmontese word "torèt", which means "little bull", often used to refer to the drinking water fountains found around the city, which are decorated with the head of a bull.

-2019-2021: Iodegradabile
+2019–2024: Iodegradabile and Pornostalgia

-In 2019 Willie Peyote signed a record contract with Virgin Records, releasing the single "La tua futura ex moglie" (Your future ex wife), on 30 August ahead of his fourth album.
-The album, titled Iodegradabile was released on 25 October, along with the second single, "Mango".
-The album title, is a pun on the Italian for the word "Biodegradable", and the word "Io", meaning "me".

-Willie Peyote took part in Sanremo Music Festival 2021, with the song "Mai dire mai (La locura)" (Never say never (Madness)), finishing in sixth place and winning the Mia Martini prize.
+On 30 August 2019, Peyote signed a record contract with Virgin Records, releasing the single "La tua futura ex moglie" (lit.
+'Your Future Ex-wife') ahead of his fourth album.
+The album, titled Iodegradabile, was released on 25 October, along with the second single, "Mango".
+Peyote took part in Sanremo Music Festival 2021, with the song "Mai dire mai (La locura)" (lit.
+'Never say never (Madness)'), finishing in sixth place and winning the Mia Martini prize.

-2022-2024: Pornostalgia

-On 8 April 2022, Willie Peyote returned with the single "Fare schifo", with the comedian Michela Giraud, with whom he also collaborated on his following single "La colpa al vento", which came out on 22 April 2022.
+On 8 April 2022, Peyote returned with the single "Fare schifo", with the comedian Michela Giraud, with whom he also collaborated on his following single "La colpa al vento", which came out on 22 April 2022.
 The album Pornostalgia was released on 6 May 2022.

-In 2023 Willie Peyote released two stand alone singles: "Picasso" on 16 May, and "Frecciarossa" on 15 September.
+In 2023, he released two standalone singles: "Picasso" on 16 May, and "Frecciarossa" on 15 September.

-2024-present: Sulla riva del fiume
+2024–present: Sulla riva del fiume

-On 25 April 2024 the single "Giorgia nel paese che si meraviglia" (Giorgia in the country that marvels), a song critical of Giorgia Meloni, was released on the Italian Liberation Day.
-The day after, the EP Sulla riva del fiume (On the river bank) was released.
+On 25 April 2024, Peyote released the single "Giorgia nel paese che si meraviglia" (lit.
+'Giorgia in the Marvelous Country'), a song critical of Giorgia Meloni ahead of the Italian Liberation Day.
+The next day, the EP Sulla riva del fiume (lit.
+'On the Riverbank') was released.
 In February 2025, Peyote competed for the second time in Sanremo Music Festival with the song "Grazie ma no grazie", finishing in sixteenth place.
 After the festival, he re-released Sulla riva del fiume with four new songs.